ch4r1ty/neetcode75-in-leetcode/Array & Hashing/27. Remove Element/interview.md

    - All elements equal to val: return 0
    - No elements equal to val: return original array length
    - Array with single element

-The advantages of this solution are:
-- Simple and intuitive implementation
-- Optimal space efficiency
-- Single pass through the array
-- Maintains relative order of remaining elements

-For follow-up questions like:
-- What if we need to remove multiple different values?
-- What if the array is sorted?
-I can discuss those variations as well.

-Would you like me to elaborate on any part of the solution?"